wallarm/ingress-plus/deployments/helm-chart/README.md

   - Kubernetes 1.6+.
   - Helm 2.8.x+.
-  - Git.
+  - Git (for installation using the chart source files).
   - If you’d like to use NGINX Plus:
-    - Build an Ingress controller image with NGINX Plus and push it to your private registry by following the instructions from [here](../../build/README.md).
+    - Build an Ingress controller image with NGINX Plus and push it to your private registry by following the instructions from [here](https://github.com/nginxinc/kubernetes-ingress/blob/v1.4.3/build/README.md).
-    - Update the `controller.image.repository` field of the `values-plus.yaml` accordingly.
+    - Configure `controller.nginxplus` and `controller.image.repository` parameters accordingly using a values file or the `--set` flag of the `helm install` command.

 ## Installing the Chart

+### Installing via Helm Repository

+1. Add NGINX Helm repository:
+    ```
+    $ helm repo add nginx-stable https://helm.nginx.com/stable
+    $ helm repo update
+    ```

+2. To install the chart with the release name my-release (my-release is the name that you choose):

+    For NGINX:
+    ```
+    $ helm install nginx-stable/nginx-ingress --name my-release
+    ```

+    For NGINX Plus (assuming you have pushed the Ingress controller image `nginx-plus-ingress` to your private registry `myregistry.example.com`):
+    ```
+    $ helm install nginx-stable/nginx-ingress --name my-release --set controller.image.repository=myregistry.example.com/nginx-plus-ingress --set controller.nginxplus=true
+    ```

+### Installing Using Chart Sources

-1. Clone the Ingress controller repo:
+1. Clone the Ingress controller repo and check out the latest stable version:
     ```
     $ git clone https://github.com/nginxinc/kubernetes-ingress/
     $ git checkout v1.4.3